ImKKingshuk/PortRaider/README.md

-# PortRaider

-PortRaider is a network port scanning tool that allows you to explore and scan open and closed ports on a specified host or IP address.
-It is designed for security researchers and network administrators to assess the status of network services and ports.
+<h1 align="center"> PortRaider</h1>

+<h3 align="center"> 🌐 **Explore, Scan, Secure** 🛡️</h3>

+<p align="center">PortRaider is a versatile command-line tool that serves as your trusty navigator through the world of network ports.
+Discover the secrets of open and closed ports, scan common services, and detect vulnerabilities with ease.
+Save your findings in JSON or plain text format, and set up alerts for those critical discoveries.
+Embrace the spirit of exploration and fortify your network defenses with PortRaider. ⚓ </p>

 ## Features